Disaster Preparedness and Business Continuity for Florida Businesses

 Additional Resources to Help Businesses Stay Informed and Prepare:

-• Hurricane Preparedness Checklist– Agility Recovery, in partnership with the U.S. SBA, has developed the Hurricane Preparedness Checklist to help businesses prepare for a hurricane’s effect on your business, employees, and community by highlighting activities you should undertake before, during, and following the event.
+• Hurricane Preparedness Checklist– Agility Recovery, in partnership with the SBA, has developed their hurricane preparedness checklist to help businesses prepare for a hurricane’s effect on your business, employees, and community, by highlighting activities you should undertake before, during, and following the event.

-• Statewide Private Sector Re-Entry Program– Businesses should be aware that local authorities will require employees seeking re-entry to impacted areas to provide a driver’s license or passport, proof of employment or a letter on company letterhead, and proof of a demonstrated need to enter the area, such as a work order or employer authorization.
-For more information, please.
+• Statewide Private Sector Re-Entry Program – Businesses should be aware that local authorities will require employees seeking re-entry to impacted areas to provide a driver’s license or passport, proof of employment or a letter on company letterhead, and proof of a demonstrated need to enter the area, such as a work order or employer authorization.

 Business Continuation Services